Spiders in jars. Spider webs made from chocolate. Black and orange everywhere. It must be ‘that’ time of year!!

 To write on the inside of a jar I used a chocolate cake and made a white cake to fill the jars with.
-If you dont want to make two seperate cakes, simple reserve about 1/4 cup of your white cake and use food coloring to tint brown or black.
+If you don’t want to make two separate cakes, simple reserve about 1/4 cup of your white cake and use food coloring to tint brown or black.

 One cake recipe made approximately six jars.